Ekeree/alx-pre_course/README.md

-I am learning software Engineering with ALX
+I am learning software Engineering as a student with ALX